njeschke/BP-Trend-Analysis/README.md

 **Elastic Net:** It is a linear regression method similar to a LASSO, although with a different penalty coefficient.
 It does not shrink any variables to exactly zero, but handles colinearity better and is more flexible than the LASSO.

 **Random Forest:** An ensemble of decision trees using bootstrapped samples with random feature selection.
-This method better captures nonlinear relationships and interactions between variables, compared to the LASSO and Elastic Net, which are linear regressions.
+This method better captures nonlinear relationships and interactions between variables, compared to the LASSO and Elastic Net, which are regressions.

 # Project Structure